MicrosoftDocs/memdocs/sccm/protect/deploy-use/windows-defender-advanced-threat-protection.md

         -   **Not onboarded** - Policy was applied but the agent has not reported policy onboard

-## How to create an onboarding configuration file
+## How to create and deploy an offboarding configuration file

 1. Logon to the [Windows Defender ATP online service](https://securitycenter.windows.com/)